Danger of wetting with long-term effects

 Epilamization can enable reliable functioning over many years, even with lubricants with a strong tendency to spread.
 On rough metal and plastic surfaces, where operating temperatures are high or changes in temperature are sudden, epilamization can significantly improve functional reliablity.

-Drops have stable wetting angle due to epilamization.
+Drops have stable wetting angles due to epilamization.

 Spreading occurs when the surface tension of the solid body is greater than that of the fluid.